 - Group presentations showcasing work at the end of the program

-Program participants will be staying in Oakland located on campus.
+Program participants will be staying in the Greek Life Community Houses located on campus.
 Two Resident Advisors will be assisting with housing accommodations.

-Check-Out: Thursday, August 1st, evening after closing presentations at Oakland
+Check-Out: Friday, July 31st, evening after closing presentations at Greek Life Community Houses

 - Applicant must be able to attend all three weeks.